 experience on our website.
 If you continue, we'll assume that you are happy to receive

-Only certain parts of the railway are open to members of the public.
-Of course, you can go on the stations, platforms and safe crossing places – underpasses, public bridges, level crossings and public foot crossings.
+Only certain parts of the railway are open to the public, like stations, platforms and safe crossing places: underpasses, public bridges, level crossings and public foot crossings.

 You will be trespassing if you go on to the tracks, embankments or any other area – for any reason at any time.
 You can be fined up to £1,000 if you trespass on the railway.

 The only exception is if you are told to go on the tracks by railway staff or the emergency services, for example if your train breaks down and you need to walk along the tracks to the nearest station.

 Do not try to retrieve the object, inform a member of staff or use a customer callpoint to ask for help.
 Retrieving an object could risk your life.